-Erotic Massage is a means through which two people in an intimate relationship touch and stimulate each other, communicate love and tenderness too.
+Erotic massage is a means through which two people in an intimate relationship touch and stimulate each other, communicate love and tenderness too.
 Touch and massage, therefore, are the perfect tools for sexual foreplay.
-It is through the stimulation and stroking of the skin that sexually sensitive nerve receptors throughout the body are set alight.
+It is through the stimulation and stroking of the skin that sexually sensitive nerve receptors are set alight.
 Sigmund Freud described the human body as being wholly erotogenic, and it is.
 Indeed, it is through the skin that the tactile messages of love, tenderness, and desire are received.
-By touching, caressing and fondling the skin, the flame of sexual desire is kindled, while at the same time the emotions and the soul are nourished.
+At this time, the emotions and the soul are nourished.

-Tip: It is important also to be able to give and receive massage without criticism, without expectation and whether you are the receiver or giver to get into your own space to experience the feeling of touching and being touched.
+Tip: It’s important to be able to give and receive massage without criticism, without expectation.
+Whether you are the receiver or giver, dissolve into your own space to experience the feeling of touching and being touched.

 What do I need?

-Number one on any list is peace and quiet and no interruptions.
+Number one on any list is peace and quiet with no interruptions.
 Get rid of distractions.
-The room/s that you use should be warm and comfortable.
-If you are playing with food or oils make sure that you have a large towel handy to sit or lie on.
+The room that you use should be warm and comfortable.
+If you're playing with food or oils make sure you have a large towel handy to sit or lie on.
 Mattress protectors can be particularly helpful here.
 Perhaps you may like fragrance with oil burners and essential oils, candles, or incense sticks.
 Music too can play an important part so take time to choose something suitable.
-Turn your room into a haven of seduction and saucyness!
+Turn your room into a haven of seduction.

 Massage has many benefits